The Research Behind

 Strong Is the New Strategy.

-Week 3 covers metabolism, muscle, and the supplement evidence โ including why the same food and exercise habits stop producing the same results.
+Week 3 covers metabolism, muscle, and the supplement evidence — including why the same food and exercise habits stop producing the same results, and what the research says actually works.

 - Godsland IF.
 Effects of postmenopausal hormone replacement therapy on lipid, lipoprotein, and apolipoprotein concentrations: analysis of studies published from 1974 to 2000.
 Fertility and Sterility.
 2001.